funkybeppe/alpine-adventures/README1.md

 ## Content

-* The code to make the navigation was partially taken from the CI [Love Running](https://funkybeppe.github.io/love-running/) Project.
+* The code to make the navigation and sign up form style were partially taken from the CI [Love Running](https://funkybeppe.github.io/love-running/) Project.

 ## Media